 identified for implementation by the company.
 Your Company has 50%

-equity interest in it, along with China Gas Holdings Limited as equal
+equity stake along with China Gas Holdings Limited as equal partner as

 - Petronet LNG Limited (PLL)

-currently owns and operates LNG re-gasification terminal
+facilities, currently owns and operates an LNG re-gasification terminal

 of 10 MMTPA capacity located at Dahej, Gujarat.
-PLL has a long-term LNG supply
+PLL has a long-term

-Dahej, for which pre-project activities are in progress.
+pre-project activities are in progress.
 Further, PLL has also setup up

 MMTPA which was commissioned in August, 2013.
-PLL has entered into long-term LNG
+PLL has a long term LNG

-supply contract with Exxon Mobil''s Gorgon Project to supply 1.44 MMTPA of LNG
+supply contract with Exxon Mobil''s Gorgon Project for supply of 1.44

-Your Company has 12.5% equity stake in PLL, along with BPCL, Oil and Natural
+Your Company has 12.5% equity stake along with BPCL, Oil and Natural

-Gas Corporation Limited (ONGC) and Indian Oil Corporation
+Gas Corporation (ONGC) and Indian Oil Corporation Limited (IOCL) as

 - Ratnagiri Gas and Power Pvt.
 Limited (RGPPL)

-RGPPL was formed in July, 2005 as joint venture for taking
+RGPPL was formed in July, 2005 as a joint venture with NTPC for taking

-over and operating erstwhile Dabhol Power Project assets consisting
+over and operating the erstwhile Dabhol Power Project assets consisting

-of 1967.08 MW gas based combined cycle Power Block and 5 MMTPA LNG Block.
-The
+of 1967.08 MW gas-based combined cycle Power Block and 5 MMTPA LNG

-The Power Block has been revived and under commercial operation
+The power block has been revived and is under commercial operation

 since 19th May, 2009.
-The Power Block operated at a Power Load Factor (PLF)
+The power block was operated at a Power Load

-Pressure delivery system was started in January, 2013.
-Subsequent to
+pressure delivery system was started in January, 2013 and commissioned

-commissioned

-with effect from 22nd May 2013.
+with effect from 22nd May, 2013.
 Since the power generation is

-envisaged using the domestic gas entirely, integrated LNG terminal
+envisaged using the domestic gas entirely, the integrated LNG terminal

 shall be utilized for tolling purposes.
 RGPPL has already entered into

-a long term agreement with your Company for commercial utilization of
+a long term agreement with GAIL for commercial utilization of LNG

-Crore and out of this, your Company''s share of contribution was Rs.
-974
+crore and out of this, your Company''s share of contribution was 974.31

 32.86%, MSEB Holding Company Limited 17.41% and Indian Financial